 A good pain assessment is an opportunity to address a factor which could lead to improved short and long term health and safety.

-Download and print this out as a reminder to ask questions to get an accurate picture!
+Download and print this out by right clicking and saving to your desktop.
+Use this as a reminder to ask questions to get an accurate picture!

 Achieving accuracy with intensity of pain, frequency of pain, areas of pain, and true limitations with activities can provide a more realistic picture of needs and appropriate goals.
 After all these years I have realized that I frequently have to ‘be a pain’ and ask my patient about their pain several times in a variety of ways in order to get a complete answer!